bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

      * @param _value amount of token values to emit
-     * @notice owner balance will be increased by `_value` */ function emission(uint _value) onlyOwner {
+     * @notice owner balance will be increased by `_value` */
+    // BK NOTE - Owner can create any number of tokens up to (2^256 - 1)/10^18
+    // BK NOTE - In the deployment notes, the owner of this contract is the DaoCasinoICO contract.
+Once the owner is set to the DaoCasinoICO contract address, it cannot be changed
+    // BK NOTE - If this is the intended behaviour, this function should log an event so token holders can monitor this operation function emission(uint _value) onlyOwner {
         // Overflow check
         if (_value + totalSupply < totalSupply) throw;

         totalSupply     += _value;
         balances[owner] += _value;
+        // BK NOTE - Suggested logging of this operation
+        // Transfer(0x0, owner, _value);
     }

     /**